Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Introduction

-The situation changes dramatically, if we jump from the frequency $\lambda = (n)$ to the frequency $\lambda = (\log n)$.
-Recall that denotes the linear space of all ordinary Dirichlet series $D = \sum a_n n^{-s}$ which converge on some half-plane $[\re > \sigma_0]$ and have a limit function on this half-plane extending to a bounded holomorphic function on all of $[\re > 0]$.
+denotes the linear space of all ordinary Dirichlet series $D = \sum a_n n^{-s}$ which converge on some half-plane $[\re > \sigma_0]$ and have a limit function $f$ on this half-plane extending to a bounded holomorphic function on all of $[\re > 0]$.

 A fundamental theorem of Bohr from \cite{BohrStrip} (see e.g. \cite[Theorem~1.5]{defant2018Dirichlet}) shows that every $D \in \mathcal{D}_{\infty}$ in fact converges uniformly on all half-planes $[\re > \varepsilon]\,, \,\,\varepsilon>0$.
-This fact has many non-trivial consequences -- among others that $\mathcal{D}_\infty$ endowed with the supremum norm $\|f\|_\infty = \sup_{\re s >0} |f(s)|$ is a Banach space.
+This fact has many non-trivial consequences -- among others that $\mathcal{D}_\infty$ endowed with the supremum norm $\|D\|_\infty = \sup_{\re s >0} |f(s)|$ is a Banach space.
 For all needed information on ordinary Dirichlet series see the monographs \cite{defant2018Dirichlet} and \cite{queffelec2013diophantine}.

 It may come as a surprise that in contrast to the case $\lambda=(n)$, Bayart, Konyagin, and Queff\'elec for the case $\lambda = (\log n)$ in their article \cite{Bayart} prove the existence of a Dirichlet series $D\in \mathcal{D}_{\infty}$, that diverges at every point on the imaginary line $[\re =0]$ although its limit function $f$ extends continuously to the closed half plane $[ \re \ge 0]$.